 9. Learn About Maintenance and Emergency Services

 Your relationship with a contractor shouldn't end when installation finishes.
 Inquire about any maintenance programs they offer, including regular inspections and minor repairs.
 Many manufacturer warranties require documented maintenance to remain valid.
+A contractor who handles ongoing commercial roof maintenance gives you one reliable point of contact throughout the roofās lifespan.
 Emergency repair capabilities matter equally, as storms don't respect business hours.

 Decoding the Proposal: What Should Be Included?